silverelitez-constitution/deploy/README.md

 # Unified Automatic Cloud System

+This is a Proof-Of-Concept project to develop a fully automated system that pays homage to the automatic transmission in the way that can turn what is currently a very complicated and messy process to what most people don't even give a second thought to.
+Thus turning a complete waste of resources and time into a way for the average engineer to get more stuff done and be tied up with menial tasks.

+It's currnetly being set up in the way that would be fully turn-key with an initial set up of 15 minutes (automated, naturally) and the user only having to supply a domain name for the system to use.
+Authentication is still a little tricky due to the balance of security and ease-of-use.
+Most likely a Yubikey will be implemented.

+I'd like to reiterate that this _IS_ a _POC_.
+Despite this system being used to run and manage my network, it's NOT in ANY WAY meant to serve as a production deployment system.
+But instead, parts of this system that work very well are welcomed to be adapted for your system as long as I get feedback on how it goes. :)

-ALERT: Current scripts run very slowly (mainly due to github throttling)!
+ALERT: Current scripts run/curl very slowly (mainly due to github throttling).
 A local caching solution or similar solution will be implemented to fix the issue

 Quick Start
 -----